tawmae/tawmae.github.io/bsky.md

 ---

-## Text Formatting
+## Features

-You edit the content of your post in the `bskyText` subaction of the `Settings` folder.
-It can just be plain text, but you can also have line breaks, embed images or make a URL clickable.
+### 1. Create Posts

+To edit the content of your post, simply edit the `Set Argument - %bskyText%` subaction in the `[Bluesky] 1 - Create Post` action to your liking.
+You can also toggle `Set Argument - %bskyURLPreview` to generate a preview of your link.
+Previews only work if no other images are embedded.

+It also supports **text formatting** for linesbreaks, URLs and images:

 ---

-### Linebreaks
+#### 1. Linebreaks

 You create line breaks with two pipe symbols.
 Example:
 ```